mmcdermott/MEDS-DEV/README.md

 `--test_task`, `--test_dataset`, and `--test_model`, respectively.
 These options can be used to run only the selected options (repeating the argument as needed, e.g., `--test_task=task1 --test_task=task2`).
 If they are omitted or if `'all'` is specified as an option, then all allowed tests will be run.

+Note that _caching does not imply that test code will not be re-run_ -- instead, it just ensures that output files are stored on disk in the specified directory.
+For some aspects of MEDS-DEV, this means that test-code will be re-run and files replaced; for others, it will be re-used.
+This is a feature, not a bug, as it allows you to inspect output files while reliably re-testing code.
+However, if you want to fully re-use a component of a test, you can also specify the additional arguments: `--reuse_cached_dataset`, `--reuse_cached_task`, or `--reuse_cached_model` with the same syntax of the `--cache_*` and `--test_*` arguments.
+Then, the test code will explicitly mark the specified components within the persistent cache directory as "re-useable" and will not re-run the associated MEDS-DEV code pipelines in between test runs, but simply re-use the outputs.